daniele-vigano/cf-infinite-scroll/README.md

 # CFInfiniteScroll 🚀

-A vanilla lightweight (zero dependencies) library to create smooth infinite scrolling (marquee) effects in the browser.
+A vanilla JS lightweight (zero dependencies) library to create smooth infinite scrolling (marquee) effects in the browser.

 ## Demo
 You can see the library in action here: [daniele-vigano.github.io/cf-infinite-scroll](https://daniele-vigano.github.io/cf-infinite-scroll/)